 If you are not eligible for hospital assistance, the IVS representative will talk with you about making a deposit to cover your care.
 If you are eligible for hospital assistance, the IVS representative will tell you about the amount of your discount.
 If you might qualify for the Oregon Health Plan or another Medicaid program, an IVS representative will refer you to Finance and Medicaid Services (F&MS).
 An F&MS representative will help you with the application process.

 Where is OHSU located?

-OHSU’s two hospitals (OHSU Hospital and OHSU Doernbecher Children’s Hospital ) and numerous primary care and specialty practices are mostly located in southwest Portland on the Marquam Hill campus and in the South Waterfront District along the west bank of the Willamette River.
+OHSU’s two hospitals (OHSU Hospital and OHSU Doernbecher Children’s Hospital ) and numerous primary care and specialty practices are mostly located in southwest Portland on the Marquam Hill campus and in the Center for Health & Healing in the South Waterfront District along the west bank of the Willamette River.
 Additionally, we provide outpatient care in dozens of medical specialties in these locations.